 Sonoma State University students are encouraged to study away as a part of their academic experience!
 Studying away is where a student takes academic courses in another location, either in another state or territory in the United States through the National Student Exchange program, or abroad through various SSU study abroad programs, including CSU International Programs.
 SSU students can choose from a variety of semester and yearlong study away programs across the globe while taking classes toward graduation and using their financial aid.
 For more information on programs and locations available, and for information on the application process to study away, students should contact the SSU Global Engagement Office.

-Pre-business or other students wishing to declare Business as a major can study away their sophomore year to take Business major pre-requisite courses.
-Students who have already declared their Business major can take upper-division business courses their junior year.
-Business majors can study away the Fall semester of their senior year as well, but should keep in mind that they must complete their Business Senior Capstone Course at SSU.
-Below are two example four-year plans for pre-business/non-declared and business major students to study away while staying on track for graduating in four years.
+Lower Division Business students can study away their sophomore year to take Business major pre-requisite courses.
+Upper Division Business students can take upper-division Business courses their junior year.
+Business majors can study away the Fall semester of their senior year as well, but should keep in mind that they must complete their Senior Capstone Course BUS 491 at SSU.
+Contact your department chair for advising.

 All students are required to pass the Graduation Writing Assessment Requirement (GWAR) in order to graduate.